 Even though she was terribly unhappy there, sometimes I’d hear of things that happened that made me laugh… knowing there was still some fight and determination left in her at age 90… like the time I had a call from the physical therapist.
 I was called to tell me that they now knew that yes she could walk and bend better than they first had thought.
 When mama first was admitted during Covid, she was quarantined in a ward for two weeks… and that frustrated her so much…, as she didn’t like anyone to tell her where she could and couldn’t go.
 It wasn’t long before mama escaped that ward and suddenly appeared in the physical therapy room… and when asked how she got there.
 “Oh, I just bent down and unzipped that stupid plastic curtain you have at the end of the hall.”
 Where there’s a will… there was a way for her… and mama figured it out pretty quick.
 No matter how they tried to quarantine her, she’d always manage to escape out of that ward when they turned their backs!

-Thanks for giving me all these wonderful photos Mama… and thanks for the memories!
+THANK YOU for being my Mother… and thank you for giving me all these wonderful photos and memories!!!

 My previous years of A to Z Challenges: